kb1995/railsjunior/_posts/2020-02-13-purgecss-ignore-comment.md

 /*! purgecss end ignore */
 ```

 This removes any comments in and around rules, selectors & declarations.
-But if a comment marked with <mark>!</mark> are kept by default.
+But comments marked with <mark>!</mark> are kept by default.

 Enjoy purging!